 The proceeds of the loan were used in construction of the Sugar Creek Waste Water Treatment Plant.
-The balance of the loan at April 30, 2019 was \$33,046,775.
+During fiscal year 2020, proceeds of the 2019 A and B General Obligation (Alternate Revenue Source) Project and Refunding Bonds were used to fully repay the loan.